Is having goals and tracking performance good for your organisation?

 Focus and commitment

 OKRs are a tool for focusing.
+By making the key results measurable, we stop having a binary note of success.
+We also get an idea of velocity.
 And by giving them a deadline they become a commitment.
 It’s pretty simple.
 Doerr emphasises that the leadership should start using them and never stop calling for their usage.

 Align and connect for teamwork